imbingz/Ultimate-Streaming-Guide/README.md

 <a name="Credits"></a>
 ### 7. Credits:
-This project will not be completed as is without the help, advice and guidance from our Instructor Alex and TA's @fkakatie
+This project will not be completed as is without the help, advice and guidance from our Instructor Alex and TAs katie @fkakatie, Mason @LtWilhelm, and Chris Saner.
+The following resources  also contribute to this project.
+The last but not least, our awesome team members and synergy among us.
+Things get done magically when everyone is happy and wants to do more.

 * [Omdb API](http://www.omdbapi.com/)
 * [Utelly API](https://rapidapi.com/utelly/api/utelly)